 All food and beverages are limited to the Atrium.
 Microwaves and refrigerators are available for use in the student kitchen area.
-The kitchen and atrium shall be kept clean by students after use.
-Any dirty dishes must be washed after use, and trash disposed of in available trash cans.
+The kitchen and atrium must be kept clean by students after use.
+Any dirty dishes must be washed, and trash disposed of, in available trash cans.